suryaansh2002/suryaansh2002/README.md

 - 🔭 I’m currently working as **a Fullstack developer**

-- 🌱 I’m currently exploring **LLM's and a various projects using the same.**
+- 🌱 I’m currently exploring **LLM's and various projects using the same.**

 - 👨‍💻 All of my projects are available at [https://www.suryaanshrathinam.com/](https://www.suryaanshrathinam.com/)